rahulgoli88/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGMENT/README.md

 AT+CMGS="+91xxxxxxxxxx"	Send SMS to given mobile number

 **📲 Working of the Final System**

-    Read Temperature:

-        Continuously read analog voltage from LM35 sensor.
-        Convert it to temperature using ADC.

-    Display on LCD:
+    The LM35 sensor measures temperature and sends the value to the microcontroller via ADC.
-       Show current temperature and system messages on the LCD.
+    The temperature is displayed on the LCD.

-    Threshold Check:
-        If the temperature exceeds the predefined limit:
+    If the temperature goes beyond the set limit, the buzzer sounds and an SMS alert is sent.
-            -Trigger the buzzer
-            -Send an alert SMS to the user

-    Remote Control:
-        User can send SMS commands to change the threshold value remotely.
+    Users can send an SMS to change the temperature threshold remotely.
-        EEPROM can be used to store threshold for power-failure persistence.
+    The threshold can be stored in EEPROM so it's retained after a restart.

 **Example SMS Commands**
 SMS Content	         Action
 1234M92xxxxxx70      30	Sets temperature threshold to 30°C